Colombia: The Country of Many faces!

 Sleeping in the open air in the middle of the park underneath the stars.
 Let the beauty of the world surround you.

-This country is definitely one of my favorites.
+This country is definitely one of my favourites.
 Viva Colombia!

 *Jolien is one of our guest bloggers living in the Netherlands.
 She has traveled all over the world and seen countries like India, China, Sri Lanka, Australië and Colombia.
 You can read about her adventures and tips every 2nd Monday of the month!